Dior to recast blockbuster retrospective for London's V&A

-PARIS (Reuters) - Renowned French couture label Christan Dior will stage a major retrospective of its influential styles and glamorous gowns at London’s Victoria & Albert museum in 2019, after a blockbuster first run in Paris.
+PARIS (Reuters) - Renowned French couture label Christian Dior will stage a major retrospective of its influential styles and glamorous gowns at London’s Victoria & Albert museum in 2019, after a blockbuster first run in Paris.

 “Christian Dior: Designer of Dreams”, on show between Feb.
 2 and July 14, will trace the evolution of the fashion house, starting with the creations of its namesake founder.